 Learn more about filling out the FAFSA and get some time-saving tips and tricks.

 The federal government distributes your loan money to your school, to pay the balance of what you owe for tuition and fees.

-If anything’s left, your school will give you that money.
-You can then use that money to pay for education-related expenses, including books, housing or public transportation.
-Or, you can return it, typically within 120 days, to reduce your loan debt.
+If anything’s left, your school will give you that money, which you can use to pay for education-related expenses, including books, housing, or public transportation.
+You can also return it, typically within 120 days, to reduce your loan debt.

 Schools are required to disburse loans at least twice per year.
 Typically, schools have to make loan disbursements at least 10 days before classes start.
 For first-year undergrads taking out their first Stafford Loans, schools may disburse loans up to 30 days after the start of the term for which the loan was awarded.

-You will be assessed a loan fee, a percentage of the loan amount that is proportionately deducted from each loan disbursement.
-For loans first disbursed between October 1, 2016, and 2017, the fee is 1.066%.
-For October 1, 2017, to 2018, it’s 1.069%.
-Before those dates, loans have different fees.
+You’ll be assessed a loan fee, a percentage of the loan amount that’s proportionately deducted from each loan disbursement.
+For loans first disbursed between Oct.
+1, 2019, and Oct.
+1, 2020, the fee was 1.059%.
+The current fee is 1.057%.

-You can consolidate Stafford loans under the Federal Direct Consolidation Program.
-This program will consolidate all eligible federal loan debt into one loan with a monthly repayment based on the weighted-average repayments of the consolidated loans, with a new servicer and loan term.
+You can consolidate Stafford Loans under the federal Direct Consolidation Program.
+This program will consolidate all eligible federal loan debt into one loan with an interest rate that’s a weighted average of the interest rates on all the loans you’re consolidating.
+You’ll have a new servicer and loan term.

-Alternatively, creditworthy borrowers can refinance their Stafford Loans with private lenders.
-It’s important to remember that you may lose some federal borrower benefits, such as deferment, forbearance or the option to choose an income-driven repayment plan, when you refinance your loans with a private lender.
+If you have good credit, you can refinance your Stafford Loans with a private lender.
+It’s important to remember that refinancing federal loans into a private loan will cause you to lose some federal borrower benefits, such as deferment, forbearance, or income-driven repayment plans.

 Credible makes it easy to see your prequalified private student loan rates from multiple lenders.